kunukn/react-collapse/README.md

 - minimal in file size
 - availability - from cdn or npm install

-# This was created with heavily inspiration from
+# This was created with heavy inspiration from

 [https://github.com/SparebankenVest/react-css-collapse](https://github.com/SparebankenVest/react-css-collapse) 🎆